justinyates887/mtg-proxy-pricer/README.md

 Currently, card prices are only shown from their original set.

-#### Known Bugs
+### Known Bugs

 [] Cards not found does not indicate to user.

-[] Wrong math???
+[x] Wrong math???
 Card count on dropdown does not meet expectation.
 Might be missing some refs for images, or price calculation error.
-Array count of cards found is correct.
+Array count of cards found is correct. *11/29/23 (Issue was resolved in selector.
+Did not account for null prices)*

+[x] Price totals do not account for quantity *11/29/23*

-#### Future Features
+### Future Features

 [] Remove card for already owned cards instead of having to remove them from list